Open to Imports

 Imported Products

 A product may be imported or marketed in Canada as an organic product if it is certified as organic by a certification body recognized by a country with which Canada has an import/export arrangement, and the certification is in accordance with the agreement or arrangement referred to in that paragraph.
-Canada has equivalency arrangements with the United States, the European Union, Costa Rica, Japan, Taiwan, Switzerland and the United Kingdom.
-The equivalency arrangement with the United States includes all USDA organic products, whether they are produced and certified in the US or around the world
+Canada has equivalency arrangements with the United States, the European Union, Costa Rica, Japan, Taiwan, Switzerland, the United Kingdom, Mexico and South Korea.

+The equivalency arrangement with the United States includes all USDA organic products, whether they are produced and certified in the US or around the world.
 Canada's regulations prohibit the use of sodium (Chilean) nitrate.
 The agreement requires that raw organic produce imported be grown without its use.
 USDA-authorized certifying agents may not certify Canada-based operations to USDA organic standards.
 Hydroponic or aeroponic raw produce cannot be sold as organic in Canada.
 Agricultural products derived from animals (with the exception of ruminants) must be produced according to livestock stocking rates as set out in Canada's organic requirements.

 Canada does not have a "100 percent organic" claim for products, so US products sold in Canada must not make this claim.
 All imported products must comply with all of Canada's packaging and labeling rules.
 Therefore, finished goods must be relabeled to gain entry and distribution.
 For example, labels must in both French and English.